 - Does he have a good reputation overall?

-This list is not comprehensive, but I do hope it’s helpful.
+This list of red flags is not comprehensive, but I do hope it’s helpful.

-My goal is not to discourage you today.
-Listen, no one is perfect, but when you’ve found that person whom people can rarely speak a bad word about, you’ll know they’re worth keeping around.
+My goal is not to discourage you.
+Listen, no one is perfect, but when you’ve found that person whom people can rarely speak a bad word about and consistently shows good character, you’ll know they’re worth keeping around.

 No man (or woman) is perfect, so don’t expect to find someone who will never fail you or disappoint you.
 But you are deserving of someone who strives to cherish you, someone who does their best to treat you like the treasure that you are.